galeanojav/datasciencecoursera/HelloWorld.md

 ## This is a markdown file
-my first marker file "Hello World"
+my first markdown file "Hello World"

 * working in R
 * Installing Rstudio